autobashcraft/cli/README.md

 ### `exec()` executes the bash commands written in the subsequent code block

-This tag is used for running bash commands.
+This command is used for running bash commands in the terminal.
 The content of the code block following this tag will be executed in a bash shell.

 ````markdown
 <!--@abc: exec() -->